-Yes, employers are still hiring, although some are still in the process of evaluating their hiring needs.
+Yes, employers are still hiring, although some are continuing to evaluate their hiring needs.
 As priorities change, some employers may also delay recruiting until normal operating procedures resume.
 Take some time to review our session on Job Search Strategies in the time of COVID-19.
 Hiring processes are likely to proceed remotely, which means students should prepare for phone and video interviews.
 Practice virtual interviewing with Big Interview.
 Be sure to also log into UMBCworks and check out what opportunities are available including remote options.
 The Career Center will continue to connect you to employers through virtual information sessions, fairs and career panels.

 How can I prepare for a virtual interview?

 Be sure to check out Big Interview to practice interview questions on your own.
 Additionally, feel free to schedule a career counseling appointment via UMBCworks to practice answering interview questions with a career specialist.
 Some of our interview preparation resources can also be found on-line.